adammj/ecg-sleep-staging/README.md

 ### Your Own Data

-Described in the next section
+These are described in the next section.

 ---

 ## Using this with your own data

-I'm quickly trying to fill this out with both a Python and MATLAB file for using the code in the `Dataset` directory to process your own data.
+I'm working to quickly fill this out with a simplified "interface" for using the code in the `Dataset` directory to process just a single raw file of your own data into the format that the rest of the code is expecting.
 I'll also create a slightly modified Python file for running the network on a single file to just score the data (a paired down version of `train.py`).

 ---

 ## Data file description

-Each file, representing a single night of sleep (or portion there of), that the network code will ingest, should be provided in HDF5 files with the following `datasets` (the term HDF5 uses for variables) with the extension `.mat` (they are not required to be MATLAB files):
+Each file, representing a single night of sleep (or portion there of), that the network code will ingest, should be provided in HDF5 files with the following `datasets` (the term HDF5 uses for variables):

 All 6 variables are required for the loader to operate.
 However, only the first 4 are necessary to perform inference (just scoring, instead of training).
 For scoring-only, the remaining 2 variables could be provided as arrays of random numbers of the correct dimensions.